Today, I would like to show the installation of the HP VSR (Virtual Service Router) on an ESXi host. It should also work for ESX.

 I discovered another use cases for the VSR, together with iMC UAM.
 As you can read in various previous posts about BYOD or captive portal, you always need a redirecting device.
 The VSR can be used for that task in environments with no other Comware based devices.
 This could be the cases when using provision based switches and the MSM solution.
 To help you in this scenario, I would like to show how easy the installation is.
 I will use VMWare ESXi but the same should apply to ESX.

 Download the VSR

-Before you can start, you need to download a copy of the VSR form the HPN website:
+Before you can start, you need to download a copy of the VSR from the Aruba ASP website:

-Just hit the download button and get access to the full featured demo.
-Even, if the demo version is limited in performance, it should be enough for testing purpose.
+Just hit the download button and get access to the full-featured demo.
+Even, if the demo version is limited in performance, it should be enough for testing purposes.

 After downloading, you should have a .zip file containing the release notes, the IPE file (this is used for upgrading already installed VSR’s), an ISO file (this can be used for installation and upgrading the VSR) and the OVA file (which I will use for the installation of the VSR).
 The OVA file can also be installed into VMWare workstation or player.

 For installing the VSR you need to open the VMWare vSphere client and connect to the ESXi server of choice.
 After you are connected, you should see this page: